presidential-innovation-fellows/worker-dol-gov/_sidebars/contact-wage-hour.md

 #### We’re here to help.

-Please contact the Wage and Hour Division of the Department of Labor:
+Please call the Wage and Hour Division of the Department of Labor:

 - 1-866-4-US-WAGE (1-866-487-9243)